LanaAlzbibi/DinoGame/README.md

 # DinoGame
-a simple game programmes with javaScript created this game with the help of a youtube tutorial: https://www.youtube.com/watch?v=i7nIutSLvdU
+a simple game programmes with javaScript, which was created with the help of a youtube tutorial: https://www.youtube.com/watch?v=i7nIutSLvdU